 Quantum enforcement is the usage of Quantum Enforcement Devices (QEDs) to stall or prevent quantum travel in other ships.
 Due to the nature of this technology, certain jurisdictions will require licenses or for the operator to be a part of certain organizations.
 Generally, quantum enforcement includes two techniques, quantum snare, and quantum dampening.

-The Quantum snare is the primary utilization of the QED, intended for large-radius events (approx. 10–20 km), and will create a "bubble" around the ship.
+The Quantum snare is the primary utilization of the QED, intended for large-radius events (approx. 10–20km), and will create a "bubble" around the ship.
 Any ship that is within the bubble will be knocked out of Quantum travel, and ships passing through will be pulled out of quantum travel as well.
+Anyone already present in the bubble will also be unable to engage their Quantum Drive.
 Engaging the Quantum Snare requires significant charge-up time, and maintaining the snare requires a lot of power while generating large amounts of heat.

 Quantum Dampening is the secondary usage of the QED, preventing the activation of quantum drives within a short range while active (approx. 2000m).
 In contrast to the Snare, Dampening can be activated instantly, trapping lone unwary ships as long as they are within its radius.

 Since the current implementation of the snare makes it jam the quantum drive as well, ships with both a snare and dampener functionality (Mantis) rarely use the dampener.
 The only benefit for them is that it can be instantly engaged (the snare takes 30 seconds to charge).

 Ships without the snare functionality (such as the Cutlass blue) can use the dampener to keep targets from jumping away within the 2km range (aka jamming), but can most likely not pull targets out of quantum travel .
 So far, this has not been tested yet.

 QEDs are available on the following ships.
 The functionality of each ships' QED is listed in the table below.